Kurento/kurento/source/user/writing_modules.rst

    Successfully built d10d3b4a8202
    Successfully tagged kms-with-my-gst-module:latest

-And verify your module is correctly loaded by KMS:
+And verify your module is correctly loaded by Kurento:

 .. code-block:: shell-session
    :emphasize-lines: 7,12,13